maurice/BigDecimal.as/README.md

 Benchmarks
 ----------

-See the `bench` directory for before/after comparisons.
+Initial benchmarks show the current version is 25-50% faster and uses around 30% less memory.
+See the `bench` directory for details.

-These were created with a separate benchmark app using [Grant Skinner's PerformanceTest v2 Beta](http://gskinner.com/blog/archives/2010/02/performancetest.html), which I will publish later.

 Changes made
 ------------